-3. Make sure your bedroom is comfortable.
-It ought to be dark and quiet.
-Room temperature needs to be cool although not cold.
-If your bedroom is noisy and the noise is outside your control, including street noise, you might want to make use of a background sound such quiet music or perhaps a white noise.
+Make sure your bedroom is comfy.
+If your bedroom is loud, and the sound is outdoors your control, comprising street sound, you may desire to make usage of background noise such as peaceful music or maybe a white tone.

 Avoid smartphones, TV screens, and laptops an hour before bedtime, as the blue light triggers your brain to stay awake.
 Try switching off the TV at least an hour before you want to actually go to sleep and try reading instead.
 The lights from TV act as stimulants for us ( even though we often fall asleep in front of the TV ) and can mess with our production of melatonin, the hormone that regulates our sleep – wake cycle.